Validation of European patents in Finland

 Please pay the fees to the PRH's bank account.
 Go to our payment instructions.

-The "National law relating to EPC" includes a list of current bank accounts of national patent offices.
+The "National law relating to EPC" Open link in a new tab includes a list of current bank accounts of national patent offices.

 Give the following details when paying a fee: patent number, name of the patent holder, and name and address of the payer.

 Please make sure that you are paying the correct sum of money, and do not miss the due date.

 Annual fees (renewal fees)